Kenmore, Washington campus

 Interested in completing some prerequisite courses online?
 Learn more about which lower-division courses can be fulfilled through the Alternative Credit Project.

-Modern North American midwives are health professionals who focus on the natural processes of pregnancy, labor and birth.
+Modern North American midwives are independent healthcare providers who facilitate the natural processes of pregnancy, labor and birth.
 They combine traditional skills and modern medical techniques to safeguard normal childbirth, while ensuring access to appropriate interventions when needed.
-Direct-entry midwives are generally self-employed and most often practice in homes and freestanding birth centers.
+Certified professional midwives most often provide prenatal care in an office setting and attend births in the home and freestanding birth center settings.
 Professional options include: